 on a driverless buggy tour and even an underwater experience, these are the best tours and excursions in Cozumel.

-1. Guided tours to explore the ruins of Tulum
+1. Explore the ruins of Tulum

 During your stay on the island of Cozumel, you will be steps away from the magnificent sights and ancient ruins of the mainland.